-Dr. Stefan Jaeger is an NIH Research Fellow at the Lister Hill National Center for Biomedical Communications at the United States National Library of Medicine (NLM), part of the National Institutes of Health (NIH).
-He received his diploma in computer science from University of Kaiserslautern and his PhD from University of Freiburg, Germany.
-Dr. Jaeger has an international research background, both in academia and industry.
-He has held, among others, positions at Chinese Academy of Sciences, University of Maryland, Tokyo University of Agri. & Tech., University of Karlsruhe, and Daimler.
-His research interests include biomedical imaging, medical informatics, pattern recognition, machine learning, and Chinese medicine.
-He has about sixty publications in these areas, several of which received best paper awards and nominations, including two patents.
+Dr. Stefan Jaeger is a staff scientist at the Lister Hill National Center for Biomedical Communications at the United States National Library of Medicine (NLM), which is part of the National Institutes of Health (NIH).
+He received his diploma from the University of Kaiserslautern and his PhD from the University of Freiburg, Germany, both in computer science.
+Dr. Jaeger has an international research background in academia as well as in industry.
+He has held research positions at Chinese Academy of Sciences, University of Maryland, University of Karlsruhe, Daimler, and others.
+At NLM, he supervises research on deep machine learning and data science for diagnosing infectious diseases, and conducts research into image informatics and artificial intelligence for clinical care and education.
+His research interests include machine learning, biomedical image analysis, artificial intelligence, medical informatics, and theoretical medicine.
+He has more than hundred publications in these areas, several of which received best paper awards and nominations, including two patents.

 - HHS-Ignite Pathway Team Award for Automatic X-ray Screening for Rural Areas, U.S. Department of Health and Human Services, 2014.

 - Certificate of Appreciation, Communications Engineering Branch, Lister Hill National Center for Biomedical Communications, 2014.